tigera-cs/Calico-Foundation/2.3-networking-ipam-lab-YAOBANK/README.md

 ### Update the yaobank deployments to receive IP addresses from the new IPPool

 There is a new version of the yaobank application that is configured for specific IP address treatment.
-We have configured the yaobank manifes with the necessary annotation to use the newly created IPPool.
+We have configured the yaobank manifest with the necessary annotation to use the newly created IPPool.
+Note that annotations are configured only for summary and database deployment.
+Customer deployment can receive its IP address from any IPPool.
 Examine the annotation section of the deployments below and get yourself familiar with the configurations.

-Before deploying the new version yaobank application, let's delete the old version to avoid any conflicts.
+Before deploying the new version of yaobank application, let's delete the old version to avoid any conflicts.

 ```
 kubectl delete namespace yaobank